Lagrang3/mincostflow/c-api.md

 Min.
 Cost Flow solver
 ===

-Node demand and supply
+Node excess.
+A possitive value of the excess makes a node into a *source node* and a negative value makes it a *sink node*.
 ```
-int lngraph_setSupply(lngraph* g, const char* nodeID, int64_t supply);
+int lngraph_setExcess(lngraph* g, const char* nodeID, int64_t excess);
 ```
 If the node does not exist then it will be added automatically.
 Possible errors: a new node is failed to be added, in that case the returned value is `lngraph_FAIL`.
 Otherwise `lngraph_SUCCESS` is returned.

-Sets the supply of every known node to 0.
+Sets the excess of every known node to 0.
 ```
-int lngraph_resetSupply(lngraph* g);
+int lngraph_resetExcess(lngraph* g);
 ```
 No fail.
 You may assume this always return `lngraph_SUCCESS`.

-Solve the MCF problem with the supply/demand previously set and returns the status.
+Solve the MCF problem with the excess previously set and returns the status.
 ```
 int lngraph_mincostflow(lngraph * g,int64_t * flow);
 ```